 When jumping into mixing your favorite prints, the best thing to do is to start with one primary print that will carry the overall theme of your room.
 Maybe it’s a bold ikat drape or a floral window seat cushion.
 Whatever it may be, make sure it’s one that you’ll enjoy for longer periods of time.
 It’s this piece that will build the rest of the room.

 No matter who’s getting their hands dirty behind the grill, the space still needs that special touch to make it more than just dinner time.
-The perfect patio is now synonymous with summer and, not to mention, the perfect place for cookouts.
+The perfect patio is now synonymous with good weather and, not to mention, the perfect place for cookouts.
 From family get-togethers to girls’ nights in, see what it takes to make your outdoor dining and patio space the envy of the neighborhood.

 Set a Theme for Your Patio